techidaily/site-ai-voice-clone/source/_posts/2024-approved-ai-avatars-online.md

 ![Maestra](https://images.wondershare.com/virbo/article/9-best-french-video-translators-online-and-download-options-12.jpg)

- When it comes to the simplest French-to-English video translator, we have[Maestra](https://maestra.ai/tools/video-translator) .
+ When it comes to the simplest French-to-English video translator, we have [Maestra](https://maestra.ai/tools/video-translator) .
 A tool that is used by companies like HP, it can translate video using advanced AI in a manner that is editable and presentable.

  The software also has instant subtitles that are also editable.
 So, even after your translation, if you want to have a complete subtitle in another language, Maestra offers that too.
 It is one of the best tools for you if you want to translate videos into different languages.